PUBLISHER: That’s where I come from

 The mill made the town of Enoree and it employed most of the people, but many had long commutes since there were not a lot of places to work.
 My Daddy drove to Spartanburg and retired with 40 plus years at Kohler.

-When I was coming up, “Whitmore” was a well-known name in Enoree and we operated a store at one time.
-Now the only Whitmore left in Enoree is my Aunt, Joann Burgess, on Long Branch Road.
+When I was coming up, “Whitmore” was a well-known name in Enoree.
+Now the only one left in Enoree is my Aunt, Joann Burgess, on Long Branch Road.

 I grew up on that road.
 My Mama had a salon — Nell’s Beauty Shop.
 Mama had a dorm fridge in the shop and stocked it with the best glass-bottled-Cokes and she had a Lance crackers rack.
 When she was doing hair, I was playing.